Skip to main content

 The API will be accessible at gotenberg:3000 within your Docker Compose network.
 This means your other services can interact with Gotenberg using gotenberg:3000.

-If you want to expose the API to your localhost, consider adding a ports section:
+If you want to expose the API on your host, consider adding a ports section:

 services: